-- The operating system specified must match the operating system in the server for the Remote Supervisor Adapter II to function properly. - Set this selection to Linux before attempting to install Linux device drivers.
+- The operating system that you specify must match the operating system in the server for the Remote Supervisor Adapter II to function properly. - Set this selection to Linux before attempting to install Linux device drivers.
 The default setting is Windows. - 8.
 Scroll to the bottom of the page and click Save.